Updated March 17, 2023

-- Strategic members of the eclipse foundation range from Google, strategic members are organization and the person who used eclipse as a platform for development and invest their money and resources to further development of eclipse.
-IBM to oracle. strategic member of The current release of the eclipse is Photon (4.13) and it is released under the Eclipse Public License which is a free business-friendly software license and it comes under the eclipse foundation.
+- Strategic members of the eclipse foundation range from Google; strategic members are organization and the person who used eclipse as a platform for development and invest their money and resources to further the development of eclipse.
+IBM to oracle.
+A strategic member of The current release of the eclipse is Photon (4.13).
+It is released under the Eclipse Public License, a free business-friendly software license, and it comes under the eclipse foundation.

 - The developer generally prefers to use Java and python as their main programming language for product development.
-Each of the developers chooses them on preferable IDE for programming and development.
+Each of the developers chooses them on a preferable IDE for programming and development.
 Which IDE should use and best to use for development this is the point of discussion since our childhood, university and extended to our working organization.
-While eclipse and IntelliJ both the IDE have its own pros and cons which we should consider before starting using it.
+While eclipse and IntelliJ, both the IDE have their own pros and cons, which we should consider before starting using it.

 What is IDE?

-- First of all as a programmer choosing the right IDE as compulsory as choosing the programing language to achieve the desired goal.
-Most of the programmer will feel very uncomfortable without using the feature provided by IDE, and it would be very hard to implement the project without using the comfort provided by IDE.
-While working on project IDE Generally handles and takes care of the classpath, configuration, internal execution command, command-line argument, web servers configuration, and port replication while running the enterprise project with multiple instances.
+- First of all, as a programmer choosing the right IDE as compulsory as choosing the programing language to achieve the desired goal.
+Most of the programmer will feel very uncomfortable without using IDE’s feature, and it would be very hard to implement the project without using the comfort provided by IDE.
+While working on a project IDE, Generally handles and takes care of the classpath, configuration, internal execution command, command-line argument, web servers configuration, and port replication while running the enterprise project with multiple instances.

-- There is multiple IDE is available such as net beans, eclipse and IntelliJ choosing the right one is dependent on the need and comfort, some of the famous IDE is an eclipse and IntelliJ.
+- Multiple IDE is available, such as net beans, eclipse, and IntelliJ; choosing the right one depends on the need and comfort; some of the famous IDE is eclipse and IntelliJ.
 Keep discussing how much IDE is beneficial for the project is off-topic, but IDE provides the comfort of work by taking care of other external things.
-Let us dive a little bit into a history of eclipse stated as IBM project the first release of the eclipse was in 2001 and the major release of the eclipse was in 2004.
+Let us dive a little bit into the history of eclipse stated as IBM project the first release of the eclipse was in 2001, and the major release of the eclipse was in 2004.
 Those who developed the eclipse as a project known as the strategic members of the Eclipse community.

-Head to Head Comparison between Eclipse vs IntelliJ (Infographics)
+Head to Head Comparison between Eclipse and IntelliJ (Infographics)

 Below are the top 6 differences between Eclipse vs IntelliJ: